Salesforce Implementation: The Complete Guide [2025]

 Step #3: Establish Project Timeline and Budget

 Ensure your Salesforce project doesn’t conflict with other major projects to avoid resource shortages.
-Define your timeline, plan key rollout phases, testing, and kickoff meetings.
+Define your timeline, and plan key implementation phases, testing, and kickoff meetings.

 Align your essential needs and expectations with a preliminary budget estimate.